XavierTwitty/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+closure is looking out a car with tinted windows you can see outside but ouside cant see in. a fuction  with "{}", a variable can reach out and return a value but a value outside that fuction cant be called to run inside because it is undefined (unseen)

 2. Study the following code, then answer the questions below.

 ```js